 de los Ríos has published in Reading Research Quarterly, Research in the Teaching of English, Harvard Educational Review, and Learning, Media and Technology.
 Her research on Common Core State Standards-aligned literacies in a high school ethnic studies classroom was selected for dissertation fellowships from the Ford Foundation, National Academy of Education/Spencer Foundation, and the Provost’s Office at Teachers College, Columbia University.
 In 2018, de los Ríos won two Outstanding Dissertation Awards from American Educational Research Association and was awarded the Promising Researcher Award by the Standing Committee on Research of National Council of Teachers of English (NCTE).
-Her coauthored article “Translanguaging, Coloniality, and English Classrooms” recently received the 2018 Alan C. Purves Award for an article judged as most likely to have the greatest impact on educational practice, and the 2019 Janet Emig Award from NCTE, which is given annually to an article published in English Education for exemplary scholarship and deemed to most likely influence English teacher education.
+She also recently received the 2018 Alan C. Purves Award from NCTE for an article judged as most likely to have the greatest impact on educational practice, and the 2019 Janet Emig Award from NCTE, which is given annually to an article published in English Education for exemplary scholarship and deemed to most likely influence English teacher education.

 2017, Ph.D./M.Phil., Teachers College, Columbia

 Department of Arts & Humanities, Program in English Education

 2006, M.T.S., Harvard Divinity

 School, Cambridge, MA